-1. National Intelligence and Security Discovery Research Gr processes
+1. National Intelligence and Security Discovery Research G processes

-Introduction 6
+1 Introduction 6

-2. About the grant program 6
+2 About the grant program 6

 Objectives 6

 Intended outcomes 7

 Scope and timeframes 7

-Scheme performance measurement 7
+Program performance measurement 7

 Other relevant information 7

-3. Grant amount and grant period 7
+3 Grant amount and grant period 7

-4. Eligibility criteria 8
+4 Eligibility criteria 8

 What are the eligibility requirements for applications?
 8

 Who is eligible to apply for a grant?
 8

 Who is eligible to be an Other Organisation?
 10

 Who is eligible to be a named participant?
 10

-Chief Investigators 10
+Chief Investigators 11

-Partner Investigators 11
+Partner Investigators 12

-5. What the grant money can be used for 12
+5 What the grant money can be used for 12

-Eligible grant activities
+Eligible grant activities 12

 Ineligible grant activities 12

 What grant funds can be used for 12

 What grant funds cannot be used for 13

+What basic facilities must be provided 14

-6. The assessment criteria 14
+6 The assessment criteria 14

-7. How to apply 15
+7 How to apply 15

 Timing of the grant opportunities 16

 Questions during the application period 16

 Withdrawing an application 16

-8. The grant selection process 16
+8 The grant selection process 16

-What is the grant assessment process?
-16
+9 What is the grant assessment process?
+17

-Eligibility criteria assessment 16
+Eligibility criteria assessment 17

 The assessment process 17

 Requests not to assess process 18

-Rejoinder process 18
+Rejoinder process 19

 Who will assess applications?
-18
+19

 Who will approve grants?
 19

-9. Notification of application outcomes 19
+10 Notification of application outcomes 19

-Feedback on Your application 19
+Feedback on Your application 20

-10. Successful grant applications 19
+11 Successful grant applications 20

-The grant agreement 19
+The grant agreement 20

 Specific research policies and practices 20

-Ethics and Research Practices 20
+Responsible ethical and research practices 20

 Intellectual Property 20

-Publication and dissemination of research outputs and research data 20
+Publication and dissemination of research outputs and research data 21

-How the grant is paid 20
+How the grant is paid 21

-Grant payments and GST 20
+Grant payments and GST 21

-11. Announcement of grants 20
+12 Announcement of grants 21

-12. How We monitor Your grant activity 21
+13 How We monitor Your grant activity 22

-Keeping Us informed 21
+Keeping Us informed 22

-Reporting 21
+Reporting 22

-Progress report 21
+Progress report 22

 End of year report 22

 Final report 22

-Grant agreement variations 22
+Grant agreement variations 23

-Compliance visits and record keeping 22
+Compliance visits and record keeping 23

-Evaluation 22
+Evaluation 23

-13. Probity 22
+14 Probity 23

 Appeals process 23

-Conflict of interest 23
+Conflict of interest 24

-Privacy and protection of personal information 24
+Privacy and protection of personal information 25

 Confidential information 25

-Freedom of information 25
+Freedom of information 26

-14. Consultation 26
+15 Consultation 26

-15. Glossary 27
+16 Glossary 26